-galerie frank elbaz and Cherry and Martin are proud to co-present a solo booth of paintings by Bernard Piffaretti at the Dallas Art Fair.
+galerie frank elbaz and Cherry and Martin are proud to co-present a solo booth of new and recent paintings by Bernard Piffaretti at the Dallas Art Fair.

 Since 1986, Piffaretti has dedicated himself to the process of repetition, yielding vibrant, twin-like canvases divided by a central, painted stroke.
 Beginning with the vertical demarcation of the left and right side of the working field, he then paints one side of the canvas and copies the composition to the other.
 When resolved, the distinction between the original and the copy fades away, and subtle nuances reveal themselves in brushstroke shifts and distinct drips.
 In rare variations, he chooses to leave one side of the canvas vacant, playfully subverting his modus operandi.